Aarav238/book-rent/readme.md

 ## 🤖 AI Tools Used

-- **ChatGPT**: Used for backend planning, schema design, code refactoring, and README generation.
-- **GitHub Copilot**: Autocompletion in frontend form handling and validations.
-- **Mockaroo** / Manual: Book mock data generation with real cover image links.
+- **ChatGPT**: Used as a planning assistant to brainstorm schema design, improve data modeling strategies, and validate architectural decisions.
+Also helpful for generating concise documentation and refining API contract structures.
+- **Cluade**: Utilized for organizing project structure, validating code quality, and maintaining a clean, consistent codebase.
+Assisted in preparing readable documentation and polishing the README for better communication.

 ---